Business process re-engineering: Overview

 Within the framework of this basic assessment of mission and goals, re-engineering focuses on the organization's business processes—the steps and procedures that govern how resources are used to create products and services that meet the needs of particular customers or markets.
 As a structured ordering of work steps across time and place, a business process can be decomposed into specific activities, measured, modeled, and improved.
 It can also be completely redesigned or eliminated altogether.
 Re-engineering identifies, analyzes, and re-designs an organization's core business processes with the aim of achieving improvements in critical performance measures, such as cost, quality, service, and speed.

 Re-engineering recognizes that an organization's business processes are usually fragmented into sub-processes and tasks that are carried out by several specialized functional areas within the organization.
 Often, no one is responsible for the overall performance of the entire process.
 Re-engineering maintains that optimizing the performance of sub-processes can result in some benefits but cannot yield improvements if the process itself is fundamentally inefficient and outmoded.
 For that reason, re-engineering focuses on re-designing the process as a whole in order to achieve the greatest possible benefits to the organization and their customers.
 This drive for realizing improvements by fundamentally re-thinking how the organization's work should be done distinguishes the re-engineering from process improvement efforts that focus on functional or incremental improvement.

+Central to many contemporary BPR programmes is the creation of large-scale process maps that capture every activity, hand-off and information flow across departmental boundaries.
+Fieldwork shows that constructing such maps not only supplies the quantitative baseline for cycle-time and cost analysis, but also furnishes a collective "panoramic" representation that allows participants to observe hidden dependencies, shadow databases and rework loops that were previously invisible to senior management.